StephenYang232/UoA_CS760_P10/README.md

 ## Envernment

 .ipynb files can run on Google Colab directly.
-And .R file needs R 4.3 or higher version.
+.R file needs R 4.3 or higher version.
+Use Install.packages("dplyr").

 ** You don't need to buy any plan from Colab Pro.
 Free is enough.